Life Science Entrepreneurs, Cardiologists, & Circulatory Support Experts

 A medical device engineer with over 25 years of experience in the medical device industry.
 Christian has worked for medical device startup companies successfully developing oral cancer screening devices and blood warmers for emergency first responders.

 A serial entrepreneur with extensive experience in the securities industry.
-Founded an investment advisory company, developed a family of smart beta alternative indexing products, and provided option education services.
+Founded an investment advisory company, developed a family of alternative indexing products, and provided option education services.
 Previously Director of OTC Trading at Mercury Trading, a member of the Chicago Board Options Exchange, and a member of the CBOE's Product Development Committee.

 Mr. Burbach, an accomplished medical device executive, joined Procyrion’s Board as an Independent Director in February 2016.
 From January 2006 to September 2014, Mr. Burbach served as president, chief executive officer, and director of Thoratec Corporation (NASDAQ: THOR).